Fact-checked

 Differential diagnosis

-Differential diagnosis is performed to determine the acid reflux, which, if you take into account only the symptoms and complaints of patients, is easily confused with bile.
+Differential diagnostics are performed to determine acid reflux, which, if only the symptoms and complaints of patients are taken into account, can easily be confused with bile reflux.

 Who to contact?